-The project consists of two panel antennas (two-feet long and 10-inches wide) mounted at a height of approximately 37'-2" on the pole and an associated equipment box, one battery backup and meter box within a 6' tall by 18" wide singular equipment box attached to the pole at a height of approximately 8' above ground.
-The proposed antennas and equipment cabinet attached to the utility pole are partially camouflaged to blend-in with the existing surrounding heavily wooded area.
+The project consists of two panel antennas (2' long by 10" wide) mounted onto a seven-foot tall extension affixed on top of the pole located in the public right-of- way; an associated equipment box, one battery backup and meter boxes within a 6' tall by 20" wide singular equipment box attached to the pole at a height of 8' above the ground.
+The proposed antennas and equipment cabinet attached to the utility pole are partially camouflaged to blend in with the existing surrounding tall trees and have an exposure mostly to the public street and residence's front yard area.
 Therefore, the proposal will have minimal visual impacts from public view.